QUALITY GENERAL CONTRACTOR

 A geotechnical survey helps accurately assess geological factors, providing the best structural design and load-bearing solutions for a project, while optimizing costs and construction time for the factory.

-What is a Geotechnical Survey?
+What is a geotechnical survey?

 A geotechnical survey for a factory involves studying the natural characteristics of the ground where construction is planned.
 It gathers data on soil structure, the physical and mechanical properties of soil layers, and factors that may affect the foundation of the building.
 Geotechnical survey standards must be followed to ensure the quality and safety of the project.
 In areas with complex terrain or weak soil, the survey identifies potential risks like subsidence, erosion, or landslides.
 This information is crucial for devising safe and effective foundation design and construction solutions.